-Women in IS Peer Mentoring Program
+Women in IS Mentoring Program

 Goal of the program

-The goal of the program is to empower women in the program to realize their full potential at Carnegie Mellon and beyond through facilitating mentorship relationships, providing opportunities for networking and leadership development, and contributing to their personal and professional growth.
+The goal of the program is to empower students in the program to realize their full potential at Carnegie Mellon and beyond through facilitating mentorship relationships, providing opportunities for networking and leadership development, and contributing to their personal and professional growth.

 - Assist first-year students in learning successful strategies for navigating the IS and CMU landscape